OpenEvalProject/evals/manuscripts/elife-67624/v1/manuscript.md

 ## Abstract

 Dysfunction of the mitochondrial electron transport chain (mETC) is a major cause of human mitochondrial diseases.
 To identify determinants of mETC function, we screened a genome-wide human CRISPRi library under oxidative metabolic conditions with selective inhibition of mitochondrial Complex III and identified ovarian carcinoma immunoreactive antigen (OCIA) domain-containing protein 1 (OCIAD1) as a Complex III assembly factor.
 We find that OCIAD1 is an inner mitochondrial membrane protein that forms a complex with supramolecular prohibitin assemblies.
-Our data indicate that OCIAD1 is required for maintenance of normal steady-state levels of Complex III and the proteolytic processing of the catalytic subunit cytochrome c (CYC1).
+Our data indicate that OCIAD1 is required for maintenance of normal steady-state levels of Complex III and the proteolytic processing of the catalytic subunit cytochrome c1 (CYC1).
 In OCIAD1 depleted mitochondria, unprocessed CYC1 is hemylated and incorporated into Complex III.
 We propose that OCIAD1 acts as an adaptor within prohibitin assemblies to stabilize and/or chaperone CYC1 and to facilitate its proteolytic processing by the IMMP2L protease.
-1

 ## Introduction